Have a Question?

 Is there WiFi?

-Yes!
-There is WiFi in the hotels and on the buses.
-Depending upon the hotel, WiFi may be available in guest rooms, or in the lobby.
+There is Wifi in the hotels and on some of the buses, however, it can be spotty and slow with so many people using it.
+Depending on the hotel, it may only be available in the lobby.

 When do I need to dress modestly?

-Some of the places we visit (such as the Kotel/Western Wall, holy sites in Tsfat) require women to wear shirts with sleeves and cover their knees and cleavage.
-While you want to dress comfortably at all times, it is important to be prepared to dress more modestly at times.
+Some of the places we visit (such as the Kotel/Western Wall and other holy sites) require women to wear shirts with sleeves and cover knees and cleavage.
+While you want to always dress comfortably, it is important to be prepared to dress more modestly at times and have a pashmina or light sweater to put on.

 Do I need to know Hebrew to be able to get around, shop, order food, etc.?